manoj-singh-developer/hr-assist/app/assets/hr-assist-front-end/README.md

 # Frontend SPA with angular 1

 #Install
+- use node bigger than 7 with NVM
 - npm install
-- gulp install
+- bower install
-- gulp
+- run gulp

-# TODO
-- NO MORE TASKS ?
-Look for @!TODO in source files
-- Or look in TODO file for a TODO list